grrr-amsterdam/simply-static-deploy/README.md

 #### Add additional files for Single deploy

 When doing a single deploy only the given page/post will be generated, including the files given in the Simply Static 'Additional files' setting.
 You can change these additional files for single deploys via the `simply_static_deploy_single_additional_files` filter.
-It takes two arguments the first one is an array of filenames, the second one is the Simply Static Options instance.
+It takes two arguments: the first one is an array of filenames, the second one is the Simply Static Options instance.

 #### Adjust additional URLs